silq-lang/silq/README.md

 ./build-release creates a release build.

 *NOTE:* The tests do not currently pass with the release build (PSI computes equivalent, but different expressions).
-(There is a nondeterministic order-of-iteration issue.)
+(There is a nondeterministic-order-of-iteration issue.)

 ### Other platforms